Your percentage of care may affect your payment

 If your care arrangements change

+If the care arrangements for your child change it can affect your child support assessment.
 If the way you share care for your child changes, call the Child support enquiries line as soon as you can.
 We may need to change your care percentage and child support payments.

 The date your assessment is affected by the care change depends on whether: